 1. These Standard Terms and Conditions form an essential part of any Agreement under which Xtreme Networks Limited (“Xtreme”) agrees to provide Services to any Customer.

-2. These Standard Terms and Conditions apply to all goods and Services provided by Xtreme unless expressly agreed otherwise in writing.
-Additional terms specific to the particular Services provided may also apply.
+2. These Standard Terms and Conditions apply to all Goods and Services provided by Xtreme unless expressly agreed otherwise in writing.
+Additional Terms specific to the particular Services provided may also apply.

-3. In these Standard Terms and Conditions:
+3. In these Standard Terms and Conditions, the following definitions apply:

 (a) “Xtreme” means Xtreme Networks Limited;

-LENGTH OF AGREEMENT
+DURATION OF AGREEMENT

 SERVICES TO BE PROVIDED

-6. Xtreme agrees to provide the Services in accordance with the terms of the Agreement.
+8. Xtreme agrees to provide the Services in accordance with the terms of the Agreement.